Ocean-OS/MinecraftPE/README.md

 The reason for this is that all the files other than the .json and .html files are assets.

 Gameplay
 There is only 3 items, 1 entity, and 1 placeable block but there is a command line(info can be found inside the book) and there is a decent gui.
 The menu grapics are pretty good, and the game itself is very similar to minecraft.
+You can play both on PC and Mobile, to activate PC edition, just toggle the PC switch in Options in the menu.
+Another way you can make the game pc edition is if you press any key on your keyboard, as long as it is a letter, number, or space key.

 How it Works